1890 - 1918

 Gillett also raced to a second-place finish behind William "Candy" Cunningham also of Fredonia, Kansas in the K. O. M. Classic automobile race at Speedway Park in Wichita, Kansas on October 14, 1915.
 (K. O. M. appears to have been an acronym for Kansas – Oklahoma – Missouri.)
 Gillett averaged 47 M.P.H. for the 10½ mile distance on a very rough racetrack.

-Gillett entered his #13 “Wampus Car” Ford in races at the El Dorado Fairgrounds at El Dorado, Kansas run on October 21, 1915 but results of those races have yet to be located.
+Gillett entered his #13 “Wampus Car” Ford in races at the El Dorado Fairgrounds at El Dorado, Kansas run on October 21, 1915 but the crowd was so small that the promoter reduced the “guaranteed" $600 advertised purse.
+At first, the drivers refused to race for the reduced purse but that upset the spectators so the drivers agreed to run one race for the reduced purse.
+Results of that one race have yet to be located.

 Gillett won the 10-mile race in 12 minutes, 48.0 seconds a Riverside Park at Iola, Kansas on September 8, 1916.

-On November 2, 1917, Gillett was uninjured when he crashed into a fence during a specialty race at the Montgomery County Fairgrounds in Forest Park at Coffeyville, Kansas.
+On November 3, 1917, Gillett was uninjured when he crashed into a fence during a specialty race at the I.M.C.A. sanctioned races at the Montgomery County Fairgrounds in Forest Park at Coffeyville, Kansas.
 That left Glenn M. Breed the only other competitor running so Breed collected the $1,000 that had been posted for the winning driver.

 Gillett listed a wife and child as dependents on his World War I draft registration form but their names have not been learned.
 He was serving in the Army when he became a victim of the “Great Flu Epidemic” and passed away of pneumonia in a hospital in San Francisco, California on November 10, 1918.
 He is buried near his parent’s graves in the Fredonia City Cemetery at Fredonia, Kansas.